M.S. in Nursing Program Outcomes

-Upon completion of the M.S. in Advanced Practice Nursing program, you will be prepared to:
+Upon completion of the M.S. in Nursing program, the graduate will be prepared to:

 - Synthesize knowledge from nursing and related disciplines to design, implement, and evaluate health services, educational offerings, program resources, and research.